MFMokbel/Crawlector/README.md

 9. cl_offl_mlog_<*current_date*>_<*current_time*>_<(pm|am)>.csv
 - log file that contains information about files scanned offline.
 - list of fired Yara rules with the offsets and lengths of the matches, and path to saved page on disk.
-b.	file name is unique per session.
+- file name is unique per session.

 **Note**: It is very important that you familiarize yourself with the configuration file cl_config.ini prior to running any session.
 All of the sections and parameters are documented in the configuration file itself.